 ***Any Cassandra Clare fans should also watch for a quick reference to Jace in this book.
 (Check around page 172 during a confrontation between Cassel and Barron–you’re welcome.)

-Possible Pairings: What I Saw and How I Lied by Judy Blundell, The Demon’s Lexicon by Sarah Rees Brennan, Heist Society by Ally Carter, Graceling by Kristin Cashore, City of Bones by Cassandra Clare, Money Wanders by Eric Dezenhall, Chasing Power by Sarah Beth Durst, Clarity by Kim Harrington, Once a Witch by Carolyn MacCullough, Leverage (television series), White Collar (television series)
+Possible Pairings: What I Saw and How I Lied by Judy Blundell, The Demon’s Lexicon by Sarah Rees Brennan, Heist Society by Ally Carter, Graceling by Kristin Cashore, City of Bones by Cassandra Clare, Money Wanders by Eric Dezenhall, Chasing Power by Sarah Beth Durst, Clarity by Kim Harrington, Once a Witch by Carolyn MacCullough, Hold Me Like a Breath by Tiffany Schmidt, Leverage (television series), White Collar (television series)

 IMPORTANT: If you made it to the end of this post, you’re in for a treat.
 I have an advanced copy of White Cat in my possession and I am giving it away as a bit of a teaser for my promised give away extravaganza when I get 50,000 hits.
 Also because I like feeling smug for having an ARC and talking about it before publication for once.